alex-k/jsondiff/README.md

   them.

+*Requirements*
+  You will need php command-line interpreter installed.
+Tu install it on ubuntu please exec `apt-get install php5-cli` For other systems please look at http://php.net/manual/en/install.php

 *How to run*
   - download/clone project
   - exec `php composer.phar install --no-dev` to bootstrap application (no external libraries, check composer.json)